top of page

 Under the Fair Work Act 2009, when a business is transferred from one employer to another, the new employer must recognise the employee's service with the previous employer as continuous service to calculate their leave entitlements.
 Any leave entitlements accrued by the employee with the previous employer will be transferred to the new employer.

-On Completion, typically, there will be an adjustment to the Purchase Price for Leave Entitlements.
+On Completion, typically, the Purchase Price for Leave Entitlements will be adjusted.
 As a guide, the adjusted sum will account for the tax deduction once the entitlements are paid.
 Of course, your successor will receive the tax deduction when the leave entitlements are paid, so the leave entitlements adjustment is reduced accordingly to account for the tax deduction.

 Personal/Sick Leave is perhaps the most contentious because it is generally not paid out when employment ends unless an award, contract or registered agreement says otherwise.
 Thus, if a transferring employee resigns shortly after moving to employment with your successor, the leave entitlement obligations effectively disappear, as the Personal/Sick Leave entitlements are no longer payable.
 Different approaches can be implemented in these scenarios, but legal advice is always recommended.

-It is important to note that depending on the legal structure of your business, different legislation will apply to the continuation of employment.
-Companies fall under federal jurisdiction, whilst individuals and partnerships (not involving companies) fall under state jurisdiction.
+It is important to note that depending on your business's legal structure, different legislation will apply to the continuation of employment.
+Companies fall under federal jurisdiction, while individuals and partnerships (not involving companies) fall under state jurisdiction.
 HR Laws are complex matters concerning your succession, and you must seek the right legal advice.

 Practices for sale, be first to know, follow